The Non-Negotiable: CPA License

 For Companies: Evaluating Auditor Credentials

 Not all CPAs are created equal.
-Here's how to assess whether your auditor has the right credentials and experience for a high-quality SOC 2 audit.
+Assess whether your auditor has the right credentials and experience for a high-quality SOC 2 audit.

 Red Flags vs. Green Flags